Analysis of the Ships in the "Void"

 Ship 3 - Valen's ship

 Valen, whom we can identify as Annari from VOY: "Nightingale", appears and offers an alliance to Voyager - to raid other ships in a common effort.
 When Janeway refuses, Valen leaves.
 His ship is a re-use of the "Nightingale", a modification of the Federation fighter.
 Even if we deny the similarity to the much smaller fighter (we obviously have to), it doesn't seem to make much sense that the medical transport used by the Kraylor has become a formidable warship in the Void (unless Valen has really superior tactical officers and engineers).
-On the other hand, it is plausible that of all people in the Void Valen may have captured a ship of the Kraylor who are enemies of the Annari.
-It is well possible that whoever composed the CGI designs for this episode confused the two races.
+On the other hand, it is plausible that of all people in the Void Valen may have captured a ship of the Kraylor, who are enemies of the Annari.
+ALthough it makes limited sense, it is possible that whoever composed the CG designs for this episode confused the two races.

 After an unsuccessful attempt to escape from the Void, Captain Janeway decides to find ship 2 that stole the supplies.
 Ship 2 is found burning, its crew dead.
 The supplies are gone.
 In the engine core, however, an away team discovers an unknown humanoid lifeform.
 The Doctor will later give him the name "Fantôme".